Non-asymptotic upper bounds for the reconstruction error of PCA: Main results

 \begin{proposition} We have

 with the convention $x/0:=\infty$.
 With Assumption \ref{SubGauss}

 follows, where $C_2$ is the constant in \eqref{EqMomentConst}. \end{proposition}

+\begin{remark} By \eqref{EqVarPop} the left-hand side in \eqref{EqBasicInequality} does not depend on the choice of $P_{\le d}$ if $\lambda_d=\lambda_{d+1}$, while the right-hand side in general does.
+Nevertheless, since the actual choice of $P_{\le d}$ does not alter the final result in Proposition \ref{BBZ}, we let this choice unspecified and make the convention that the $P_j$ have been fixed in advance. \end{remark}

-\begin{remark} The excess risk is thus bounded by a global $n^{-1/2}$-rate as well as by a fast local $n^{-1}$-rate which depends on the spectral gap $\lambda_d-\lambda_{d+1}$.
-For \eqref{EqBBZ} to hold only \eqref{EqMomentConst} is required instead of the full Assumption \ref{SubGauss}. \end{remark}
+\begin{remark} Extending the terminology of \cite{BBZ07}, we call the first and the second part in \eqref{EqBBZ} global and local bound, respectively, referring to the dependence on specific spectral gaps or not.
+The expected excess risk is thus bounded by a slow global $n^{-1/2}$-rate as well as by a fast local $n^{-1}$-rate which depends on the spectral gap $\lambda_d-\lambda_{d+1}$.
+For \eqref{EqBBZ} to hold only the fourth moment bound \eqref{EqMomentConst} is required instead of the full Assumption~\ref{SubGauss}. \end{remark}

 \begin{proof}[Proof of Proposition \ref{BBZ}] From \eqref{EqBasicInequality} we obtain

 by the Cauchy-Schwarz inequality.
 Since orthogonal projectors are idempotent and self-adjoint, we have $\scapro{ P_{\le d}}{\hat{P}_{\le d}}=\norm{P_{\le d}\hat{P}_{\le d}}_2^2\ge 0$, and thus